Frequently Asked Questions

 - Get self-storage tenant insurance on your homeowners' or renters' policy.
 Double-check this with your insurance company, as these types of insurance often don’t protect items you have stored away from home.
 You may need to add a rider to your policy to cover your storage unit.

 - Elect to be “self-insured.”
-This means you assume 100% responsibility for your stuff stored in your unit.
+This means you assume 100% responsibility for the stuff stored in your unit.

 We’ll provide you with an insurance form on which you let us know which avenue you’ve chosen.
 You’ll initial the type and sign in full at the bottom of the form.